danintel/sawtooth-faq/sawtooth.rst

 You can find several more here: https://www.youtube.com/results?search_query=Hyperledger+Sawtooth

-Are there any Sawtooth courses available?
+What courses are available on Hyperledger Sawtooth?
 -----------------------------------------
-Yes.
-EdX has a "Blockchain for Business" course that reviews Blockchain technology and includes an introduction to Sawtooth and other Hyperledger blockchain software.
-See https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x-0 An intermediate course, edx @01 "Hyperledger Sawtooth for Application Developers" is under final review for release.
+* EdX has a "Blockchain for Business" course that reviews Blockchain technology and includes an introduction to Sawtooth and other Hyperledger blockchain software.
+See https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x-0
+* An intermediate EdX course, edx 201 "Hyperledger Sawtooth for Application Developers" is under final review for release.
+It will use Simple Supply Chain as an example, https://github.com/hyperledger/education-sawtooth-simple-supply
+* A self-paced course is Cryptomoji, which where students extend a Cryptokitties clone,  https://github.com/hyperledger/education-cryptomoji

 Are there any example applications based on Sawtooth?
 -----------------------------------------------------